Vets-Who-Code/Tutorials/WELCOME.md

 ## Formatting

-If you are in doubt regarding how to format, please follow the guidance [Digital Ocean Formatting Guildines](https://www.digitalocean.com/community/tutorials/digitalocean-s-technical-writing-guidelines#formatting)
+If you are in doubt regarding how to format, please follow the formatting guidance at [Digital Ocean Formatting Guildines](https://www.digitalocean.com/community/tutorials/digitalocean-s-technical-writing-guidelines#formatting)

 # Understanding Our Tech Stack